2017 OBIE Awards: 5 Awards, Including Whole Home Remodel Under $250k

 In this contemporary remodel of a historic Midtown home, we left no area untouched, including the outdoors.
 To add curb appeal, we embellished the porch entryway with bungalow-style, clean-cut railings and posts.
 To make the porch itself more inviting, we added a custom-built porch swing that’s more sofa than bench with a fan and outdoor lighting above to increase comfort.

 Though simple, this kitchen is a masterpiece of design.
 Along one wall of the kitchen, almost all lines are harmoniously horizontal.
 From the lower kitchen cabinetry with its bar-pull hardware to the long stretches of open shelving and long backsplash tiling, nearly every line exists in concord.
-Along an adjacent wall, we find juxtaposed vertical lines of continuously upper and lower cabinetry, a tall range hood, undulating tiles, and a narrow, contemporary light fixture.
+Along an adjacent wall, we find juxtaposed vertical lines of continuous upper and lower cabinetry, a tall range hood, undulating tiles, and a narrow, contemporary light fixture.

 In the background, we installed unique, black-mullioned French doors that are a present-day echo of the windows’ historic design.